The Larry Sanders Show: Writing and production

 The Larry Sanders Show is a satire on show business that mixes fact with fiction.
 It featured real-life celebrity guests as they performed on the talk show and as they appeared behind the scenes.
 For example, in the final episode Larry interviews Sean Penn who, once they cut to a commercial break, gossips freely about Shandling's acting, insecurity, and behavior towards Penn's wife (Robin Wright) on the set of Hurlyburly, in which all three appear.
 The scripts often shocked by appearing to show the guest's malice, or the difference between their public and private personas.

 Profanities are used on the show, although not gratuitously, with the writers taking advantage of the freedom allowed by HBO as a subscription cable service.
 It paved the way for subsequent HBO shows such as Oz, The Sopranos, and Deadwood.
 According to Peter Tolan, early episodes were also recorded with language suitable for broadcast syndication until midway through the second season, when the actors resisted shooting the extra takes.

 The show used both videotape and film.
 The behind the scenes footage was shot on film, often using hand-held cameras, in a documentary style.
 Four video cameras recorded the show-within-a-show which gives a brighter, less grainy picture and helps distinguish the talk show from the back-stage scenes.
 The talk show was staged with realistic music, lighting and set design.
 It was recorded in front of an actual live studio audience during the first season and then occasionally during later episodes.

 The show had a few catchphrases used throughout its entire run.
-The most common was "Hey now", a phrase Hank repeats in the opening credits of the fictional talk show and whenever he greets someone (though it was intellectual property of the network; season 3, episode 1, "Montana").
+The most common was "Hey now," a phrase Hank repeats in the opening credits of the fictional talk show and whenever he greets someone (though it was intellectual property of the network; season 3, episode 1, "Montana").
 It mirrors the "Hi-yo" catchphrase used by Ed McMahon (sidekick on The Tonight Show), upon whom Hank Kingsley was based.
 In season 1 episode 10, "The Party", Hank says: "No, no, no. You see, when I was a kid, I used to say 'hey,' and then later I said 'now,' but I never put them together until much later."
+Radio host Howard Stern later adopted “Hey now!” as his on-air greeting, stating that it was a deliberate homage to Hank Kingsley and the series.
 In 2007, Nickelodeon's TV Land ranked "Hey Now" as the 87th Best Television catchphrase.
 "No flipping" is a phrase Larry uses to go to commercial breaks, encouraging the viewer audience not to change to another channel (which was considered public domain; season 3, episode 1, "Montana").
 At the end of the season 2, (episode 17, "New York or LA"): Larry says: "You may feel free to flip" upon deciding at the end of a talk show scene to retire and relocate to Montana.
 During the series finale, the last thing Larry says on his talk show is, "You may now flip."